SixArm/claude-settings/README.md

 # Claude settings

-This repository contains Anthropic Claude settings as JSON files.
+This repository contains Anthropic Claude settings as a JSON file and JSON5 file with comments.

 ## Setup